-- Do certain individuals have improved immune control of the parasite and disease?
+- Do certain individuals have better or improved control of infection and disease due to variation?

-- Are there certain pathogen variants that predispose to disease?
+- Are there certain pathogen variants that predispose to disease and do these interact with human variation?

 - basic genomics understanding the nature and pattern of genetic variation in the parasite